Citronium/citronium-landing-en/_includes/articles/wriggle.en.md

 ### Further Development

-In 2014 the project was implemented in Bristol, the success of the application also led to the positioning of Wriggle in two more UK cities: Bristol and Cardiff.
+In 2014 the project was implemented in Bristol, the success of the application also led to the positioning of Wriggle in two more UK cities.

 <figure>
     <img src="{{ site.baseurl }}/assets/img/projects/wriggle/wriggle-2-filtration.png" alt="Wriggle: overview image"/>